 For the analysis of preferences, a t-test will be calculated to compare the preferences of the control group to the experimental (ostracized) group.
 If the parameter of a normal distribution is not given, a Welch-test will be chosen as alternative.

 To compare the personality inferences of the experimental and the control group, the items are first inverted to be comparable.
 Then, a t-test is conducted to calculate if the difference between the groups is significant.
-Again, if a normal distribution is missing, a Welch-test is applied to account for a non-parametric distribution.References
+Again, if a normal distribution is missing, a Welch-test is applied to account for a non-parametric distribution.

+Sacco & Brown 2018

+Prior to the omnibus analysis, we conducted 5 one-sample t-tests to test for categorical preferences.
+Tests were weighted against 0.5 (i.e., no preference) for each trait, collapsed across target sex.
+We controlled for family-wise error rates with a 2 (Participant Sex:

+Male vs. Female)×2 (Target Sex: Male vs. Female)×5 (Target Personality: Extraversion, Agreeableness, Conscientiousness, Openness, Neuroticism) custom mixed ANCOVA, with repeated measures over the latter two factors, and participants' self-reported Big Five Personality Traits as covariates.
+While independent regression models would have been equally appropriate for testing the impact of participant personality, target sex, and the interactions, a custom mixed ANCOVA similarly afforded such analyses while also having the advantage of testing for effects of target personality trait, target sex, and their interactions with predictor variables in a single, parsimonious model.
+Below, we report significant effects to emerge from the omnibus analysis due its complexity; data are available upon request.

+References

 Baumeister, R. F., & Leary, M. R. (1995).
 The need to belong: Desire for interpersonal attachments as a fundamental human motivation.
 Psychological Bulletin, 117(3), 497–529. https://doi.org/10.1037/0033-2909.117.3.497